huozhangyi/huo/readme.txt

-Creating new branch is quick AND simple. huo zhang yi.
+Creating a new branch is quick AND simple. huo zhang yi.